ae6rt/decap/README.md

 let the user build a particular branch on project.
 Valid repository managers are _github_ and _stash_.

+### Handling updates to the buildscripts repository

+Decap will refresh its representation of the buildscripts repository if you add a post-commit hook to this repository.
+Point the handler at _baseURL_/hooks/buildscripts.

 ## Base Build Container Environment

 Here is the base build container reference:  https://github.com/ae6rt/decap/tree/master/build-container